metapep/contracts/README.md

-# contracts
+# metapep smart contracts
-metapep labs smart contracts
+the contracts we use at metapep labs